 We are a specialty finance company that was incorporated under the General Corporation Laws of the State of Maryland on May 30, 2001.
-After this offering, we plan to invest in debt securities, consisting primarily of senior notes, senior subordinated notes and junior subordinated notes, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others, with a particular emphasis on senior subordinated notes.
-In addition, we may acquire existing loans that meet this profile from leveraged buyout funds, venture capital funds and others.
-We will also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.
-During June 2001, we entered into separate non-binding loan commitments with five potential borrowers.
-Following completion of this offering, we intend to fulfill these commitments from the net proceeds of this offering.
-These loans are subject to, among other things, the satisfactory completion of our due diligence investigation of each borrower, acceptance of terms and structure and necessary consents.
+We seek to achieve a high level of current income by investing in debt securities, consisting primarily of senior notes, senior subordinated notes and junior subordinated notes, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others, with a particular emphasis on senior subordinated notes.
+In addition, from time to time, we may acquire existing loans that meet this profile from leveraged buyout funds, venture capital funds and others.
+We also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.
 Our headquarters are in McLean, Virginia, a suburb of Washington, DC.
-We also plan to open an office in New York, New York.
+We also have offices in New York, New York and Pittsburgh, Pennsylvania.